SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 			def changed(event):
 				print "something changed in ", event.region
-				for ch in event.changes:
+				for ch in event.getChanges:
 					ch.highlight() # highlight all changes
-				sleep(1)
+				wait(1)
 				for ch in event.changes:
 					ch.highlight() # turn off the highlights

-			with selectRegion("select a region to observe") as r:
+			r = selectRegion("select a region to observe") as r:
 			# any change in r larger than 50 pixels would trigger the changed function
-			    onChange(50, changed)
+			r.onChange(50, changed)
-			    observe(background=True)
+			r.observe(background=True)

 			wait(30) # another way to observe for 30 seconds
 			r.stopObserver()